memgraph/docs/docs/how-to-guides/query-modules/overview.md

 - [How to control the memory usage of a procedure?](#how-to-control-the-memory-usage-of-a-procedure)
 - [How to change the default query module directories?](#how-to-change-the-default-query-module-directories)

-## How to include MAGE library and its query modules into Memgraph?
+## How to include the MAGE library and its query modules into Memgraph?

-[**Memgraph Advanced Graph Extensions**](/mage), **MAGE** to friends, is an open-source repository that contains graph algorithms and procedures in the form of query modules thus giving everyone the tools they need to tackle the most interesting and challenging graph analytics problems.
+[**Memgraph Advanced Graph Extensions**](/mage), **MAGE** to friends, is an open-source repository that contains graph algorithms and procedures as query modules, thus giving everyone the tools they need to tackle the most interesting and challenging graph analytics problems.

-If you installed Memgraph with Docker using the `memgraph-platform` or `memgraph-mage` images the MAGE library is already loaded into Memgraph and you can proceed [to call any of the available procedures](#how-to-call-a-query-module).
+If you installed Memgraph with Docker using the `memgraph-platform` or `memgraph-mage` images, the MAGE library is already loaded into Memgraph, and you can proceed [to call any of the available procedures](#how-to-call-a-query-module).

 Otherwise, please check the [MAGE installation guide](/mage/installation).